Learning families of algebraic structures from informant: Introduction

 \section{Introduction}

-In this paper we combine computable structure theory and algorithmic learning theory to study the question of extracting semantic knowledge from finite amount of structured data.
+In this paper we combine computable structure theory and algorithmic learning theory to study the question of extracting semantic knowledge from a finite amount of structured data.

-One of the equivalent definitions of computable structures states that those are the structures output by a Turing machine step by step, where the number of steps is potentially infinite (but at most countable).
-At each step we observe larger and larger finite pieces of the universe, and as soon as the algorithm outputs an element, it also reveals the relations between this element and all the elements appeared at previous stages.
+Computable structures can be regarded as structures output by a Turing machine (with no input) step by step, where the number of steps is potentially infinite (but at most countable).
+At each step we observe larger and larger finite pieces of the structure: as soon as the algorithm outputs an element, it also reveals the relations between this element and all the elements that appeared at previous stages.
 The algorithm can never change its mind whether a relation holds on particular elements or not.
-Formal definition follow in a further section.
+We refer the reader to Section \ref{sec:preliminaries} for a formal definition.

-This way of thinking about computable structures is in keeping with the ideas of the algorithmic learning theory (inductive inference) as introduced by Gold in \cite{Gold67}.
-Here a learner receives step by step more and more data (finite amount at each step) on an object to be learned, and outputs a sequence of hypotheses that converges to a description of the object.
+Looking at computable structures as described above is well-suited for an application in inductive inference as initiated by Gold~\cite{Gold67}.
+Here a learner receives step by step more and more data (finite amount at each step) on an object to be learned, and outputs a sequence of hypotheses that converges to a finite description of the target object.
 In general, learning can be viewed as a dialogue between a teacher and a learner, where the learner must succeed in learning, provided the teacher satisfies a certain protocol.
 The formalization of this idea has two aspects: convergence behavior and teacher constraints.
 Again, formal definitions follow below.